-(22CFR §123.9(b)(1)(iv) and 15 CFR §758.6(a)(1))
+(22CFR §123.9(b) and 15 CFR §758.6)

-These items are controlled by the U.S. Government and authorized for export only to the country of ultimate destination for use by the ultimate consignee or end-user(s) herein identified.
+These items are controlled by the U.S. Government and authorized for export in accordance with (the license or other approval number or exemption citation) only to the (country of ultimate destination) for use by the (ultimate consignee or end-user(s)) herein identified.
 They may not be resold, transferred, or otherwise disposed of, to any other country or to any person other than the authorized ultimate consignee or end-user(s), either in their original form or after being incorporated into other items, without first obtaining approval from the U.S. government or as otherwise authorized by U.S. law and regulations.